 Because of the tendency for profit rates to equalize across sectors under competitive conditions, the price of a commodity in exchange will generally differ from its value.
 Nevertheless, Marx held that, in aggregate, the sum of all values (total value) will equal the sum of all prices (total price), total surplus value will equal total profit, and the average value rate of profit will equal the average price rate of profit.

-So investment decisions by capitalists depend on expected profitability.
+So capitalist investment decisions depend on expected profitability.
 Under pure capitalism, social benefits and costs would be assessed purely on this basis.
-This is what is meant by “the logic of capital”.
-Since profitability depends on effective demand, and effective demand for a particular commodity is contingent on income distribution, a purely capitalistic social system would be receptive to the desires of the community only to the degree that these desires were expressed through private spending decisions.
-The poor would have few means to express their desires for various goods and services – e.g. education, health care, basic amenities – because supplying for these needs would not be profitable for capitalists, who are captive to competitive imperatives and in no position to indulge altruistic impulses.
+This is what is meant by ‘the logic of capital’.
+Since profitability depends on effective demand, and effective demand for a particular commodity is contingent on income distribution, a purely capitalist social system would be receptive to the desires of the community only to the degree that these desires were expressed through private spending decisions.
+The poor would have few means to express their desires for various goods and services – e.g. education, health care, basic amenities – because supplying for these needs would not be profitable for capitalists, who (as mere currency users) are captive to competitive imperatives and in no position to indulge altruistic impulses.
 Similarly, the employment of society’s accumulated plant, equipment, infrastructure, knowledge and technology would be decided by capitalists strictly on the basis of expected profitability.

-Although society can be regarded as logically prior to capital, my focus here is somewhat narrower and more specific.
-My suggestion is that society’s choice of monetary regime is logically prior – and not contingent on – capital.
+Although society can be regarded as logically prior to capital, the present focus is somewhat narrower and more specific.
+The suggestion is that society’s choice of monetary regime is logically prior – and not contingent on – capital.
 Society is logically prior to money, and society’s chosen system of money is logically prior to capital.
-Further, my suggestion is that the choice of monetary regime will influence the degree to which society is able to remain master over the dictates of capital to the extent this is deemed appropriate through democratic processes.
+Further, the choice of monetary regime will influence the degree to which society is able to remain master over the dictates of capital.

 We have seen that it is clearly possible for society in a monetary economy to conduct itself along principles not entirely dictated by the logic of capital.
-We know it is possible because in monetary economies there has been, in varying degrees, a mix of private and public sector activity, redistribution of private market incomes, and regulations defining the permissible limits of competitive profit-making behavior.
+We know it is possible because in monetary economies there has been, in varying degrees, a mix of private and public sector activity, redistribution of market incomes, and regulations defining the permissible limits of competitive profit-making behavior.
 But it also seems likely that the autonomy society retains for determining its preferred private-public mix will vary with the monetary system it erects.
-It seems, on the basis of MMT, that a modern monetary system – meaning a floating exchange-rate fiat currency system – offers greater flexibility than some other regimes when it comes to the range of social alternatives that could be sustained without ultimately running into insurmountable opposition from the capitalist class.
+It seems, on the basis of MMT, that a modern monetary system – meaning a system in which government issues the currency and preferably allows the exchange rate to float – offers greater flexibility than some other regimes when it comes to the range of social alternatives that could be sustained without ultimately running into insurmountable opposition from the capitalist class.

-The gold standard, a commodity-backed monetary system such as Bretton Woods, the common currency arrangement of the EMU, and fixed exchange rate regimes all seem to impose greater constraints on the type of social arrangements that are sustainable in monetary economies.
-The obstacles imposed under these alternative regimes can be warded off for a time – and indeed have been, sometimes for decades, in the introduction of various welfare-state measures – but ultimately the logic of capital undermines the ongoing viability of these alternatives to narrow profit-driven behavior, simply because capitalists if they can help it will not stand for anything not directly serving their economic interests.
-These same pressures have been allowed to hold sway also in modern monetary systems since the breakdown of Bretton Woods, though in this case MMT would seem to indicate that the constraints have been self-imposed and in many cases imaginary, in that they are based on a misunderstanding of the possibilities opened up by fiat money operating under a floating exchange rate.
+The gold standard, a commodity-backed monetary system such as Bretton Woods, the common currency arrangement of the European Monetary Union (EMU), and fixed exchange rate regimes all impose greater constraints on the type of social arrangements that are sustainable in monetary economies.
+The obstacles imposed under these alternative regimes can be warded off for a time – and indeed have been, sometimes for decades, in the introduction of various welfare-state measures – but ultimately the logic of capital undermines the ongoing viability of these alternatives to narrow profit-driven behavior, simply because capitalists if they can help it will impede anything not directly serving their economic interests.
+These same pressures have been allowed to hold sway also in modern monetary systems since the breakdown of Bretton Woods, though in this case MMT indicates that the constraints have been self-imposed and in many cases imaginary, in that they are based on a misunderstanding of the possibilities opened up by sovereign currency.

-One critical difference concerns interest rates on government debt.
+One critical difference concerns interest rates on public debt.
 In a modern monetary system, interest rates are ultimately a policy variable.
-Private markets cannot dictate the terms on which a sovereign currency issuer creates its own liabilities.
-The maturity of the public debt that the government issues, and the rate of interest it pays on its debt, is strictly a matter of policy.
-This means that in a modern monetary system private markets cannot in themselves inhibit democratically determined courses of action, irrespective of the expected return (however conceived) of the productive activity set in motion by the government policy.
-Such activity can only be inhibited by private markets if, by design, market pressures are allowed to have an impact.
+The market cannot dictate the terms on which a sovereign currency issuer creates its own liabilities.
+The maturity of the public debt that the government issues and the rate of interest it pays on its debt are both strictly matters of policy.
+This means that, in a modern monetary system, markets cannot in themselves inhibit democratically determined courses of action, irrespective of the expected return (however conceived) of the productive activity set in motion by the government policy.
+Such activity can only be inhibited by markets if, by design, market pressures are allowed to have an impact.
 These pressures might be allowed in the form of self-imposed constraints on government spending, or they might be introduced deliberately through policy design (e.g. the democratic process might indicate a market-based solution such as a carbon emissions trading scheme).
-By contrast, in other monetary systems, private markets can exert greater influence on interest rates on government debt, particularly in the case of trade-deficit nations.
+By contrast, in other monetary systems, markets can exert greater influence on interest rates on government debt, particularly in the case of trade-deficit nations.

-A consequence of this difference is that fiscal policy, which need not face any revenue constraint in a modern monetary system, will often be much more restricted in alternative monetary regimes.
+A consequence of this difference is that fiscal policy, subject to no revenue constraint in a modern monetary system, is more restricted in alternative monetary regimes.
 For this reason, a modern monetary system seems to offer greater freedom to determine through democratic means the appropriate mix of public and private sector activity.

 These considerations can briefly be related to Kalecki’s skepticism over the possibility of maintaining full employment under capitalism.
 In contrast with a modern monetary system, in more limited regimes capitalists are in a stronger position to dictate the terms under which productive activity takes place.
 If they oppose a government’s attempt to maintain full employment, market influenced hikes in interest rates on government debt and market imposed constraints on fiscal policy can come into play.
 In a modern monetary system, it is different.
 Even though capitalists are still likely to oppose full employment, they could not prevent a determined democratically elected government from pursuing the will of the general population.
 The operative factor would then become the strength of the democratic pressure exerted by general populations for full employment relative to the political power of the capitalist class.

-It is perhaps this aspect of a modern monetary system that is sometimes perceived as “left wing” by critics of fiat money.
-That is, under fiat money with an exchange rate that floats, capitalists are unable to dictate the mix of public and private activity in the same way they can attempt to influence it under more restrictive monetary regimes.
+It is perhaps this aspect of sovereign currency (or fiat money more generally) that is resisted by gold standard enthusiasts.
+Under sovereign currency with an exchange rate that floats, capitalists are unable to dictate the mix of public and private activity in the same way they can attempt to influence it under more restrictive monetary regimes.
 However, all this really means is that, in principle, the desired mix of public and private activity can be determined democratically, as an expression of the will of the community as a whole, rather than the will of a particular class.
 There would be nothing to prevent a community from expressing a desire for small government and a private-sector dominated market economy under a modern monetary system.
-It is in this sense that I think the social possibilities under a modern monetary system are truly open.
+It is in this sense that the social possibilities under a modern monetary system are truly open.